 I learn into this idea in various ways – one of which is to move beyond my bubble to seek out and read different perspectives, dive into research and stay open to the truth that I only see in part.
 My limitations or those I encounter inspire me to open up to new ideas and new approaches.
 This can also look like simply trying new things or a willingness to become a beginner all over again.
 It can mean making room for wonder by regular walks in the woods and reading interesting books (a friend gifted me with this recently) I might not naturally gravitate towards but which spark delight and curiosity.

 Pat Ogden, Ph.D., a pioneer in somatic psychology, teaches that almost any movement can get us unstuck when needed; I apply this in various ways.
-In my life these days this might look like sitting on the floor instead of the couch and returning more often to my standing desk so I can bounce or sway, being ok with rocking back and forth as I read or work which is one way my nervous system seeks regulation, shaking out a build-up of energy in my body (in hyperarousal my body feels like it is bursting with undischarged energy and the good news is that my window of tolerance is expanding so that now I can sometimes prevent a panic attack), extending my exhale, or deliberately smiling and engaging my facial muscles and eyes when my body tips into panic (an outcome of trauma this year).
+In my life these days this might look like sitting on the floor instead of the couch and returning more often to my standing desk so I can bounce or sway, being ok with rocking back and forth as I read or work which is one way my nervous system seeks regulation, shaking out a build-up of energy in my body (in hyperarousal my body feels like it is bursting with undischarged energy and the good news is that my window of tolerance is expanding so that now I can sometimes prevent a panic attack – one outcome of trauma/loss this year), extending my exhale, or deliberately smiling and engaging my facial muscles and eyes when my body tips into panic.
+(You may not experience panic or intense anxiety but tuning into your body and experimenting with movement will likely feel helpful to you too in getting unstuck.)

 Our bodies and brains are weird and wonderful and curiosity keeps us out of shame for simply being human in a messy world.
 Shame makes you hide and if you hide you can’t move forward.
 In this quick and impromptu video, I share something I’m experimenting with personally around tuning in to my body’s wisdom and leveraging my strengths to find my way through a challenging life season.